gwiener/lego-realtime-driver/README.md

 This should start the console application on [http://localhost:3000](http://localhost:3000).

+## Functionality

+This application demonstrates how to generate and display driving plans for a remote-controlled vehicle using the OpenAI Realtime API.
+The driving plans include a sequence of commands such as moving forward, backward, turning, and waiting, which are executed by the vehicle.
+The application provides the following features:

+- **Driving Plan Generation**: The assistant generates a driving plan based on user input, including a name and a series of commands.
+- **Command Types**: Commands include actions like forward (`FD`), backward (`BK`), left turn (`LT`), right turn (`RT`), and wait (`WT`), each with specific arguments such as power percentage, angle, or time.
+- **Plan Visualization**: The generated driving plan is displayed in the UI for user review.
+- **Interactive Feedback**: Users can confirm or request changes to the driving plan, enabling iterative refinement.

+The vehicle's movement is simulated based on the provided commands, ensuring accurate execution of the driving plan.

-This application is a minimal template that uses [express](https://expressjs.com/) to serve the React frontend contained in the [`/client`](./client) folder.
+This application uses [express](https://expressjs.com/) to serve the React frontend contained in the [`/client`](./client) folder.
 The server is configured to use [vite](https://vitejs.dev/) to build the React frontend.

-This application shows how to send and receive Realtime API events over the WebRTC data channel and configure client-side function calling.
-You can also view the JSON payloads for client and server events using the logging panel in the UI.

 For a more comprehensive example, see the [OpenAI Realtime Agents](https://github.com/openai/openai-realtime-agents) demo built with Next.js, using an agentic architecture inspired by [OpenAI Swarm](https://github.com/openai/swarm).